 Marrakech has a huge wealth of accommodation across the city.
 From traditional riads to modern hotels, you will definitely find something to match your budget.
 Here’s my pick of the best budget, mid-range and luxury hotels in Marrakech to choose from.

 Have you visited the YSL Garden in Marrakech before?
-What did you think?
+If so, what did you think?
 Let me know in the comments below.

 I would highly recommend visiting this oasis during a stay in Marrakech.
 This little corner of paradise in the hubbub of the city is a world away from the madness of the medina in Marrakech.

-If you are planning a longer trip around Morocco of a week or two, you might find some of my other blog posts useful.
+If you are planning a longer trip around Morocco, you might find some of my other blog posts useful.
 I’ve written detail guides to Rabat, Chefchaouen, Fes, Essaouira, visiting the Sahara Desert in Morocco and enjoying a beach break in Taghazout and Paradise Valley.

-I do hope my guide to visiting the Garden Majorelle has been useful.
-Feel free to ask any further questions and I’d love if you shared on any of the below links!
+I do hope my guide to visiting Le Jardin Majorelle in Marrakech has been useful.
+Feel free to ask any further questions.
+I’d also love if you shared on any of the below links!

-Disclaimer: This visit to the YSL Garden in Morocco was entirely paid for by myself and there was no involvement from the tourism board or any local companies.
+Disclaimer: This visit to the YSL Garden in Marrakech was entirely paid for by myself.
+There was no involvement from the tourism board or any local companies.
 This is an independent guide.

-Enjoyed my guide to visiting the YSL Garden in Marrakech?
+Enjoyed my guide to visiting Le Jardin Majorelle in Marrakech in Marrakech?
 Pin it!